san-kumar/lambdapuppets/README.md

 # Little Lambda Puppets (LLP)

-Little Lambda Puppets (LLP) help you to deploy your [Puppeteer](https://developers.google.com/web/tools/puppeteer) scripts to AWS lambda and run them using a URL or CRON job.
+Deploy your [Puppeteer](https://developers.google.com/web/tools/puppeteer) scripts to AWS lambda and run them using a URL or CRON job.

 LLP takes care of the everything including setting up the chromium binary on AWS lambda, creating lambda functions, adding an API gateway to invoke your functions with a GET request